 Welcome from the Infectious Disease Fellowship Program Director

 Welcome to the Orlando Health Infectious Disease fellowship program.
 We are pleased that you are considering this ID fellowship program.
 Our program was accredited by the ACGME in early 2008, and our first 2 fellows graduated in June 2010.
 We have graduated 2 fellows per year since the start of the program.

 Our fellowship's mission is to produce the best possible ID clinicians, who are able to excel in whatever post fellowship career they choose, whether clinical practice, an academic position, the military, or clinical research.
-We provide comprehensive clinical training, including specialized rotations in pediatrics, wound/HBO and cancer infections, plus experience in an outpatient private practice, public health and travel clinics.
+We provide comprehensive clinical training, including specialized rotations in pediatrics, wound/HBO and cancer infections, plus experience in an outpatient private practice, public health, and travel clinics.
 Five-six months are protected time for research.